nephantes/dprofiler-docs/docs/deseq/deseq.rst

 DE Analysis
 ***************

-This guide contains a breif discription of DESeq2 used within the DEBrowser
+This guide contains a brief discription of DE analysis methods used within Dprofiler.
+These methods are primarily incorporated within each iteration of the Differential Heterogeneity Analysis.

 Introduction